Plant Industry - Spotted Lanternfly

 Report suspected Spotted Lanternfly

 Spotted lanternfly, Lycorma delicatula, is an invasive planthopper that was first detected in the United States in Berks County, Pennsylvania, in 2014.
-Since then, the pest has been detected in over 14 states.
-Reproducing infestations of this pest have been found throughout Pennsylvania as well as portions of Connecticut, Delaware, Maryland, Ohio, New Jersey, New York, Virginia, Massachusetts, Indiana, Illinois, Kentucky, Tennessee and West Virginia.
-The first live population of spotted lanternfly was found in Forsyth County, North Carolina near the border with Guilford County in June 2022.
-This is currently the only known population of this pest in the state.
+Since then, the pest has been detected in over 18 states.
+Reproducing infestations of this pest have been found throughout Pennsylvania as well as portions of Connecticut, Delaware, Georgia, Illinois, Indiana, Kentucky, Maryland, Massachusetts, New Jersey, New York, Ohio, Rhode Island, Tennessee, South Carolina, Virginia, and West Virginia.
+The first live population of spotted lanternfly was found in Forsyth County, North Carolina near the border with Guilford County in June 2022 and in Reidsville (Rockingham County) and Lenoir (Caldwell County) in spring 2025.
+These are currently the only known populations of this pest in the state.

 Egg MassEarly InstarsLate InstarAdult